dwp/govuk-casa/docs/plan.md

 ## Route conditions

 You can attach conditions to routes that control how the user traverses through them.
-By default, there are conditions attached to each route that will prevent them being traversed unless the following are satisifed:
+By default, there are conditions attached to each route that will prevent them being traversed unless the following are satisfied:

 * The "source" waypoint has been successfully validated (i.e. validation has been executed, and no errors found)